Choi denies all the charges against her

 The prosecution refuted Lee’s argument, citing that the tablet PC is evidence selected for a separate trial on Jeong’s case.
 Only when Jeong challenges the prosecution’s decision to use it in his trial will they produce it, prosecutors said.

-The courtroom for the pretrial conference has 150 seats and 80 people, who previously applied and were selected to observe, watched the session.
+The courtroom for the pretrial conference has 150 seats and 80 people, who previously applied and selected for their observation, watched the session.
 Choi and two other suspects, An and Jeong, were given a choice as to whether they would like to have jury trials, but they declined.
 The court said it will have another pretrial conference on Dec.
 29 and select evidence.

 BY SER MYO-JA [ser.myoja@joongang.co.kr]